Steamledge-Pythoneers/phase2/Exercise/README.md

 Welcome to your exercise. complete the lowest_terms function in compute_lowest_terms.py file.

-Donot change the test_compute_lowest_terms.py file
+Do not change the test_compute_lowest_terms.py file

 when you are done, run pytest in your Exercise folder: to run pytest just type into your terminal: